bunnyyss09/Voice-to-Voice-translator/README.md

 This project is a voice-to-voice translator that allows users to speak in English and receive real-time translations in multiple languages, along with audio playback.
 The application leverages advanced AI-based speech recognition, translation, and text-to-speech technologies.

+## AI and Language Preservation

+AI translation and AI voice acting technologies allow **movie viewers to choose any language** they desire for their viewing experience.
+These advancements enable seamless **translation and dubbing of films** into a multitude of languages, including **endangered or suppressed languages**.

+By making films accessible in these languages, **AI helps preserve and promote linguistic diversity**, giving speakers of endangered languages the opportunity to experience global media in their **native tongue**.
+This fosters **cultural pride, continuity, and language revitalization**, ensuring that languages at risk of disappearing remain part of our shared human heritage.

 ## Technologies Used

 - **Gradio** – Provides an easy-to-use web interface.